chika-games/RPG-Maker-Specifications/README.md

 [__Specification__](lmt.md)

 ## LCF Save Data (LSD)
-LSD files are used to store game save data.
+LSD files are used to store save data.

 [__Specification__](lsd.md)

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This document is licensed under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.

-RPG Maker is property of Enterbrain, Inc. and Kadokawa Corporation.
+The RPG Maker trademark and copyright are property of Enterbrain, Inc. and Kadokawa Corporation.
+All rights belong to their respective owners.